akeneo/pim-helpcenter/content/md/products-super-power/review-products-proposal.md

 - A date and time sent for review
 - A status

-They are some filters available on each of th proposals’ grids.
+They are some filters available on each of the proposals’ grids.
 Do not hesitate to take advantage of them in order to filter your proposals.

 You can review the proposals and its changes according to [your permissions on attributes groups and locales](/articles/access-rights-on-products.html):
 - You can view only the changes you have the view permissions on